dictation-toolbox/dragonfly-scripts/README.md

 ## Why?

+#### Why speech recognition?
 Due to repetitive strain injury (RSI), I started using speech recognition to be able to control my computer, especially for coding.
 Dragonfly used in conjunction with Natlink, adds some powerful tools to the speech recognition program.

+#### Why Dragonfly?
+* It seems to execute much faster than the Visual Basic scripts that Dragon NaturallySpeaking normally supports.
+* I never could get external files working in Visual Basic scripts, making it hard to write reusable code.
+* Python, even older versions, trumps Visual Basic scripts any day of the week.

 ## Who?